saegersven/robocup23/README.md

 - [X] Gyro sensor (turning, ramps up and down, adjust speed accordingly)
 - [X] intersection: turn 60 degs with gyro and rest with camera until line angle = 0
 - [X] oscillating during linefollowing (even when following straight lines)
+- [X] drive towards rescue kit so its always in the same y position (not only x) to facilitate pickup